spacetelescope/stginga/docs/source/plugins.rst

 BackgroundSub
 -------------

-This plugin is used to calculate and subtract background value.
+This local plugin is used to calculate and subtract background value.
 Currently, it only handles constant background and there is no way to save the subtracted image.
 However, subtraction parameters can be saved to a JSON file, which then can be reloaded as well.